planetoftheweb/learnangular5/slides/02_02_Data Binding.md

   <div class="form-label"><strong>For:</strong> {{ query }}</div>
 ```

 So, that's pretty good for simple data.
 Let's take a look at what it takes to do a more complex data object.
 We can do that using directives...or commands inside our templates.

-- []
+We'll declare a new variable called artists to hold our values.

 ```
 query: string;